CodeVarad/Banking-System-in-C/README.md

 ## File Structure

-- `banking_system.c`: Main source file containing the implementation of the banking system.
+- `main.c`: Main source file containing the implementation of the banking system.
 - `accounts.txt`: File where account details are stored (created automatically).
 - `README.md`: This file, containing project details and instructions.